rust-lang/blog.rust-lang.org/_posts/2016-08-10-Shape-of-errors-to-come.md

 reporting errors that's easier to read and understand.
 This is part of an on-going compaign to improve Rust's usability across the board.
-We mentioned ways to help us [make the transition](http://www.jonathanturner.org/2016/08/helping-out-with-rust-errors.html) the new errors, and already many people have jumped in (and thank you to those volunteers!)
+We mentioned ways to help us [make the transition](http://www.jonathanturner.org/2016/08/helping-out-with-rust-errors.html) to the new errors, and already many people have jumped in (and thank you to those volunteers!)

 Let's dive in and see what's changed.
 We'll start with a simple example: